tsalik/kostas-tsalikis.com/content/posts/a_confusing_build_failure.md

 {{< figure src="/images/posts/broken_builds/judge-dredd-under-arrest.jpg" title="" >}}

-Nowadays it has become quite a common practice to build and check software on machines other than local workstations, most of the time called CI servers(CI stands for [Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html)).
-This can be done manually or automatically, usually triggered by a pull/merge request or a direct push on the main trunk(in git terminology most of the times named *master*).
+Nowadays, it has become quite a common practice to build and check software on machines other than local workstations, most of the time called CI servers(CI stands for [Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html)).
+This can be done either manually or automatically, usually triggered by a pull/merge request or a direct push on the main trunk (in git terminology most of the times named *master*).

 The point is that there's a single point where binaries are packaged and code is checked for quality and correctness, so we can merge changes safely and with confidence.